microsoftgraph/msgraph-bicep-types/generated/microsoftgraph/microsoft.graph/v1.0/0.1.9-preview/types.md

 * **alternativeNames**: string[]: Used to retrieve service principals by subscription, identify resource group and full resource IDs for managed identities
 * **apiVersion**: 'v1.0' (ReadOnly, DeployTimeConstant): The resource api version
 * **appDescription**: string: The description exposed by the associated application.
 * **appDisplayName**: string: The display name exposed by the associated application.
+Maximum length is 256 characters.
 * **appId**: string (Required): The unique identifier for the associated application (its appId property).
 Alternate key
 * **applicationTemplateId**: string (ReadOnly): Unique identifier of the applicationTemplate.
 Read-only. null if the service principal wasn't created from an application template.
 * **appOwnerOrganizationId**: string {minLength: 36, maxLength: 36, pattern: "^[0-9a-fA-F]{8}-([0-9a-fA-F]{4}-){3}[0-9a-fA-F]{12}$"} (ReadOnly): Contains the tenant ID where the application is registered.
 This is applicable only to service principals backed by applications